tiseysoft/tiseysoft/README.md

-- 👋 Hi, I’m Tisey Soft
+- 👋 Hi, I’m Oluwatise Okuwobi
 - 👀 I’m a full stack developer.
 I work with HTML+CSS(Bootstrap/Tailwind)+JS(React) for my front-end development, and PHP+MySQL/NojeJS+MongoDB for Back-end.
+I'm also a technical writer, creating API docs, and technical blogs, for software companies across the world.
 - 🌱 I’m currently understanding more on deploying and AWS too.
 I plan to dedicate specific period of time to understand more on Azure and DevOps.
 - 💞️ I’m looking to collaborate on any web projects, and available for full time job offers
 - 📫 How to reach me tiseysoft@gmail.com and twitter.com/tiseysoft